asoffer/Icarus/codebase_navigation.md

 * `//core` -- Common utilities that are specific to programming language infrastructure.
 This includes things like strong-types for type sizes and alignment, function parameters and arguments, etc. `//core` may only depend on itself and `//base`.
 * `//type` -- Holds everything corresponding to the Icarus type system.
 * `//ast` -- Holds the entirety of the abstract syntaxt tree.
-* `//ir` -- Holds everything needed for the intermediate representation (values in `//ir/value`, instructions in `//ir/instruction`, basic blocks and functions in `//ir/blocks`, and an interpretter in `//ir/interpretter`).
+* `//ir` -- Holds everything needed for the intermediate representation (values in `//ir/value`, instructions in `//ir/instruction`, basic blocks and functions in `//ir/blocks`, and an interpreter in `//ir/interpreter`).
 Ideally, nothing in `//ir` would depend on anything outside `//base`, `//core`, other than `type::Type`.
 * `//frontend` -- All lexing and parsing.

 ### Expected directory structure changes

-#### Interpretter changes
+#### Interpreter changes

-As a long-term goal, we want to make the IR interpretter highly extensible, by having the interpretter templated on the set of instructions available.
-The interpretter will come with several core instructions (phi-nodes, loads, stores, function calls, and jumps).
-All other instructions will depend on the interpretter infrastructure and must themselves describe how to be executed.
+As a long-term goal, we want to make the IR interpreter highly extensible, by having the interpreter templated on the set of instructions available.
+The interpreter will come with several core instructions (phi-nodes, loads, stores, function calls, and jumps).
+All other instructions will depend on the interpreter infrastructure and must themselves describe how to be executed.
 To achieve this goal we intend to move most instructions out of `//ir/instruction` and closer to their use.
 For example, `ArrayInstruction` which constructs an array type from a type and a length has been moved already to `//type:array`, adjacent to the `type::Array` struct.

-There are several benefits to this extensibility, even if the interpretter is only ever used for the Icarus language:
+There are several benefits to this extensibility, even if the interpreter is only ever used for the Icarus language:

 * Long-term changes to the language are made easier.
 * We can add mock/fake instructions to be used during testing to inspect the IR.
-* We can more easily add compile-time-only instructions (for example, baking in a debugger to the interpretter that executes code at compile-time).
+* We can more easily add compile-time-only instructions (for example, baking in a debugger to the interpreter that executes code at compile-time).

 #### Type system changes